nik-ez/snowiq-docs/soc-user-management.md

 ![Edit User Info](/images/soc/soc-user-management/edit-user-info.png){: .width-xl}{: data-lightbox="3"}

 * Make edits
-* Click 'Save Changes' to reflect them in the user record.
+* Click 'Save Changes' to reflect updates in the user record.
 </section>

 <section id="Deactivating-and-Reactivating-Users" markdown="1">
 ## Deactivating and Reactivating Users

 An Admin user can Deactivate users when they are no longer needed in the system or no longer needed to fulfill duties.
-This would remove the user from showing up in selection lists throughout the application (e.g. task assignment).
-To deactivate the user, locate the user and click on 'Deactivate' button (shown below) and follow with a 'Yes' to the next prompt.
-The user has been deactivated, and the button now says 'Reactivate' for that user.
-To reactivate is the same process, click on 'Reactivate', and the user is live in the system again.
+This would remove the user from being displayed in selection lists throughout the application (e.g. task assignment).
+To deactivate the user, locate the user and click on the 'Deactivate' button (shown below) and follow with a 'Yes' to the next prompt.
+The user has now been deactivated, and the button now says 'Reactivate' for that user.
+To reactivate is the same process: Click on 'Reactivate', and the user is live in the system again.

 </section>
 </section>